 According to my experience, the best way to attract positive people is by changing our own vibrations.
 Which means we have to train our minds to think positively.
-Till you carry negativity in our aura, nobody will be willing to engage with you.
+Till you carry negativity in your aura, nobody will be willing to engage with you.

 When you raise your vibrations, you create a space of comfort and trust, and like-minded people are automatically drawn to you or you to them.
 Whatever the case, you are welcomed with love and warmth.

 Forcing yourself by interrupting people or stocking them on social media will not help.
-You will come across as needy and desperate – a clear indication of negative aura.
+You will come across as needy and desperate – a clear indication of a negative aura.

 Be patient, be self-aware, trust the universe, and continue self-development work.
 Create value for others and help them raise their vibrations.
 Teach yourself self-compassion and self-empathy.